valencia-io/valencia-io/_projects/meaningfulcolors.md

 ---
-title: Meaningfulcolors
+name: Meaningfulcolors
 url: http://meaningfulcolors.com
-description: Words transformed into colors.
+title: Words transformed into colors.
 Finding a hexadecimal colors from a dictionary. such as \#2007ED , \#5157E2 , \#BADA55 \#A55157
 goals:
   - Main goal to achieve
   - Secondary goal